Skip to content

 • TIME: timing and validity issues, such as:

-• Challenge expired, not yet valid, or excessive clock skew between client and server.
+• Excessive clock skew between client and server.

-• CONTENT: malformed or missing attestation proof content, such as:
+• CONTENT: malformed, missing, or semantically invalid input, such as:

-• CSR missing the expected attribute (proofOID) or unparsable payload.
+• CSR missing the expected attribute (proofOID) or an unparsable payload.

 • INTERNAL: server-side processing failures, such as:

-• Transient infrastructure issues or unexpected exceptions not attributable to client input.
+• Unexpected exceptions not attributable to client input.

 The server extracts the challenge nonce from the CSR subject and the attestation statement from the CSR attribute identified by proofOID, then validates: